-All boats overtaking from astern (behind) are responsible for keeping clear until well past the vessel being overtaken.
+from astern (behind) are responsible for keeping clear until well past the vessel being overtaken.

-Assume that the boat in front is not aware of your presence or intention.
+Assume that the boat in front is not aware of your

 Head on situations

 Powerboats meeting head on must each alter course to starboard (to the right) and pass the port side (left side) of the other.